WillPabs/merchsite/README.md

 # merchsite
-E-commerce site Java Spring Boot / React
+E-commerce site using Spring Boot / React

 This website allows users to register and login.